waterwheel31/SD_behavioral_cloning/README.md

     - Data is preprrocessed/augumated as below:
         - Cropped the top and bottom of the images and focused on the area where the road is shown
+        - Resized to (200 x 66)
         - normalized the data between -0.5 - +0.5
         - add left-right flipped images (+ flipped sterring)
         - adjusted the right camera image's corresponding steering as -0.2 (toward left) and the left camera's images as +0.2 (toward right)
+        - changed to HLS color space and randomly adjusted the brightness (to avoide the impact of shadow)

 ## Result

+- The car can run one wrap in the same course
 - See the video above

 ## Limiation and improvement opportunities